 - 1. The applicant must have a 12th grade education as demonstrated by a high school diploma, high school equivalency, or equivalent. - 2.
-The applicant must be in good physical condition, which includes the ability to perform the essential functions related to Americans with Disabilities Act (ADA) core standards, as verified by a medical examination and certifying report (National Certification Requirement).

-- 3. Applicants must have an ACT® composite score of 16 with a 12 in math and reading, or 12 composite if taken before October 1989, with a 12 in math and reading.
+The applicant must be in good physical condition, which includes the ability to perform the essential functions related to Americans with Disabilities Act (ADA) core standards, as verified by a medical examination and certifying report (National Certification Requirement). - 3.
+Applicants must have an ACT® composite score of 16 with a 12 in math and reading, or 12 composite if taken before October 1989, with a 12 in math and reading.
 The ACT on-campus test, or Residual ACT is accepted; however, it does not transfer to other institutions. - 4.
 Interviews may be conducted by the Surgical Technology Admissions Committee. - 5.
 The applicant must be recommended for admission by the Surgical Technology Admissions Committee. - 6.
-All applicants are required to pay the College's business office for preadmission fees.
+A minimum of a 2.0 cumulative GPA.